 The Office of the Federal Privacy Commissioner was created by the Privacy Act 1988.
-517 The Privacy Act 1988 covered the activities of the federal government.
+The Privacy Act 1988 covered the activities of the federal government.
 The Privacy Amendment (Private Sector) Act 2000, an amendment to be implemented on December 21, 2001, is designed to extend privacy protections to include information held by private Data Collectors, though it has an exception for data collection by political parties.
 The Privacy Act 1988, as amended by Privacy Amendment (Private Sector) Act 2000, includes National Privacy Principles (Schedule 3).
-518 It is not clear that the EU will consider the Australia private sector privacy provisions to be adequate.
+It is not clear that the EU will consider the Australia private sector privacy provisions to be adequate.
 Several Australian states have privacy laws as well.

-The Commissioner is appointment ends automatically at age 65.
+The Commissioner is appointed for up to seven years and is eligible for re-appointment.
+The Commissioner's appointment ends automatically at age 65.
 The Commissioner investigates complaints and performs audits of compliance.
 The Commissioner also provides "policy advice" to public and private organizations.
 The Commissioner monitors government data matching programs and issues guidelines for protection of privacy in data matching activities, including the monitoring of compliance and the investigating of complaints.
 The Commissioner can limit use of tax file numbers, consumer credit information, and personal credit information in private sector.
 The Commissioner provides advice on the operation of the privacy laws.
 The Commissioner examines proposed laws with relevance to privacy issues and can make submissions to legislature.
 The Commissioner educates the public about the rights to privacy and data protection.
 The Commissioner reviews privacy codes and publishes guidelines for information usage.